iqlabsorg/erc20-rewarder/README.md

 0x9d163f0c50742810e3ab51a9260c5c5747cf4b6d,1000000000000000000,1651352400
 ```

-### Step 4 - generating merkle tree
+### Step 3 - generating merkle tree

 Generate the merkle roots and proofs (we're using the just deployed Rewarder address):

+Notable settings:

+- `token-vault` - the address that will hold the ERC20 tokens (will need to set allowance!)
+- `token-address` - the address of the ERC20 token

 ```
-npx hardhat --network bscTestnet generate-merkle-tree-output --input ./inputs.csv --output ./output --rewarder 0x9f2f77451aB50AE06B88f1857Fbeb6b414590c2C
+yarn hardhat --network [network] deploy-rewarder --input ./inputs/may-1-airdrop-test.csv --output ./output --token-vault 0xE6747a55c7d6ce24064Ea1CA3ddB76dcCdFbBaBc --token-address 0xb0AB0255561ECFaC53c6065B29BBcBD88A521A32
 ```

-### Step 5 - interaction with the contracts
+### Step 4 - interaction with the ERC20 token contract

-- set the merkle tree on the Rewarder using etherscan
-- set the allowance on the Token for the Rewarder
+- set the allowance on the Token for the Rewarder - token.approve(rewarder.address, 1000_000000000000000000)
-- enable claiming on the Rewarder using etherscan